aibrite/jdash-docs/src/client/dashlet-development.md

 <j-dashlet-editor id="my-editor"></j-dashlet-editor>
 ```
 ### Loading configuration
 You can set and retrieve configuration values for dashlets.
-Configuration values are automatically converted to Json and stored on Jdash Cloud or on your backend.
+Configuration values are automatically converted to Json and stored on JDash Cloud or on your backend.

 ```html
 <j-dashlet id="hello-world" title="Hello world!">